impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 esac
 ```

 If you've done any programming before, you've likely seen case statements before (Ruby has them, as well).
-But it might still pay to familiarize ourselves with the way `bash` in particular handles them.
+But it might still pay to familiarize ourselves with the way Bash in particular handles them.

-I try `help case` in my `bash` terminal, and get the following:
+I try `help case` in my Bash terminal, and get the following:

 ```
 bash-3.2$ help case